-Enterprises today urgently need to make sure their data is ready and able to keep up with new regulations, changing customer expectations, restructuring or acquisitions, etc. Good data helps you mitigate risk and gain a competitive edge, whereas bad data has the opposite effect.
-Harnessed correctly, data empowers your organization to make informed decisions and provides crucial insights into market behaviors and trends.
-The benefits of properly accessing and analyzing your data are well-known and business-critical, but the logistics of implementing and maintaining a successful data management plan can be daunting to organizations who aren’t sure where to start.
+(create space here in the original) When harnessed correctly, data empowers your organization to make informed decisions and provides crucial insights into market behaviors and trends.
+The benefits of adequately accessing and analyzing your data are well-known and business-critical.
+Still, the logistics of implementing and maintaining a successful data management plan can be daunting to organizations that aren’t sure where to start.

 How to Get C-Suite Buy-In for your MDM Project

-1. Identify Business Objectives Creating business value is the most significant driver of all MDM projects.
+Creating business value is the most significant driver of all MDM projects.
 At the beginning of your MDM initiative, meet with your key business stakeholders to understand their pain points and the business KPIs that are lagging or suffering from a lack of proper data.
-It’s important to maintain open and detailed communication with your executive team to ensure that your project not only has buy-in, but more importantly that you are on the right track in your efforts.
+It’s crucial to maintain open and detailed communication with your executive team to ensure that your project not only has buy-in but, more importantly, that you are on the right track in your efforts.

-2. Align MDM Efforts to Business Value Drivers To prove the value of your MDM project, you need to demonstrate to your executives how the program aligns with the unique business value drivers of your organization.
+To prove your MDM project’s value, you need to demonstrate to your executives how the program aligns with your organization’s unique business value drivers.
 Does your program improve customer engagement?
 Optimize supply-chain processes?
 Streamline data for mergers and acquisitions?
-Whatever the end goal, your MDM initiative is only as valuable as the actionable insights it provides to key decision makers.
+Whatever the end goal, your MDM initiative is only as valuable as the actionable insights it provides to key decision-makers.

 In your search to identify business goals, you’ll need to gather intelligence from many different sources within your organization.
-These include application and process owners, business analysts, operational managers, and anyone who is responsible for fixing or consuming the data.
-Gaining insight into the data-related pain points of various executives will help you to have a holistic understanding of what you need out of your master data management efforts.
-Bear in mind that when presenting to the C-suite, you’ll want to present a full picture of both the business and IT logistics and benefits, so the more information you have the better prepared you will be.
+These include application and process owners, business analysts, operational managers, and anyone responsible for fixing or consuming the data.
+Gaining insight into various executives’ data-related pain points will help you have a holistic understanding of what you need out of your master data management efforts.
+Bear in mind that you’ll want to present a complete picture of both the business and IT logistics and benefits when presenting to the C-suite, so the more information you have, the better prepared you will be.

-4. Create Detailed Roadmap In order to convince budget holders to fund your program, you need to have a full understanding of the scope of the project you’re about to undertake.
-Begin by taking full stock of where all of your data lives, whether it is structured or unstructured, how it is currently captured and stored, how accurate it is, and of course—what type of architecture you’ll need to draw it all together.
+To convince budget holders to fund your program, you need to have a complete understanding of the scope of the project you’re about to undertake.
+Begin by taking the entire stock of where all of your data lives, whether it is structured or unstructured, how it is currently captured and stored, how accurate it is, and of course—what type of architecture you’ll need to draw it all together.

 Once you’ve established where you’re at, it’s time to build the roadmap for where you need to go.
 Create a list of tasks and a timeline of when they can realistically be achieved.
-Some examples of tasks on your MDM implementation journey are:
+Some examples of jobs on your MDM implementation journey are:

-Standardizing data in your front-line applications
+- Standardizing data in your front-line applications

-Verifying, cleansing, and enriching your enterprise data
+- Verifying, cleansing, and enriching your enterprise data

-Reducing and removing duplicates
+- Reducing and removing duplicates

-Delivering clean data to both operational and analytical systems
+- Delivering clean data to both operational and analytical systems

 Once you’ve identified your business objectives, tied your project to key business value drivers, gotten crucial input from key stakeholders, and created a roadmap, you are ready to make your business case.
-When presenting your proposal to your executive team, consider including major business use cases, qualitative findings and quotes from your stakeholder interviews, data that helps quantify the proposed business value, and an executive summary that ties all of the pieces together and paints a picture of how your program will solve problems and create new opportunities for your organization.
+When presenting a proposal to your executive team, consider major business use cases, qualitative findings, and quotes from your stakeholder interviews.
+The data should help quantify the proposed business value and an executive summary that ties all of the pieces together and paints a picture of how your program will solve problems and create new opportunities for your organization.